header

 Bonus: ちゅう vs じゅう

-Sometimes when 中 is used as a prefix, it is read as じゅう, rather than ちゅう.
+Sometimes when 中 is used as a suffix, it is read as じゅう, rather than ちゅう.
 But don't worry, there's an easy rule you can learn that explains which one you should use, always and forever...
 HA!
 As if!

 No, unfortunately, as is so often the case with kanji readings, there is no concrete rule, and you will have to take many words on a case-by-case basis.